RyuZhihao123/SVDTree/README.md

 Not only for our paper, you can use this code to straightly handle the 3D point cloud tree reconstruction.

-This part is heavily based on a SIGGRAPH paper (They are not open-source and I guess my implementation is the first shared publicly).
+This part is heavily based on a SIGGRAPH paper (They are not open-source and I guess my code is the first public re-implementation).

 ## Point Cloud (Voxel)-based 3D Tree Reconstruction.